azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Two strangers start asking around town for a witch, but the locals don't take kindly to their insinuations</p>
+<p align="center">Two strangers start asking around town for a witch, but the locals don't take kindly to their insinuations.
+Do they speak from baseless prejudice, or is there more to the city's hero than she lets on?</p>
 </td>
 </tr>
 </table>